Last updated: October 21, 2014

 3/15/2013 Report -- ACCJC Score: 3 (ave: 3.54)

-5/21/2014 Self-assessed current score: 4.
+10/21/2014 Self-assessed current score: 4.
 Curriculim Committee requires mapping of courses to program SLO for all revisions and new degress or cerifcates.
 Well publicized examples of degree and certifcate alignment based on advisory boards, industry and community partnerships, and tuning projects are available.
+All credit GE courses are mapped the GELOs.
+Institution is systematically assessing and mapping ILOs to programs (capturing non-credit and CTE programs).
+Two out of the four ILOs have undergone this process.

-- Conduct second round of ILO mappings for Fall 2014 ILO assessment of Communication ILO.
-Map/Remap all PSLOs to ILOs, SLOs to GELOs, and SLOs to PSLOs during the CurricUNET Implementation process.
+- Conduct third round of ILO mappings in Fall 2015 for ILO assessment of Cultural, Social, and Environmental Awareness ILO.
+Map/Remap all PSLOs to ILOs, SLOs to GELOs, and SLOs to PSLOs during the CurricUNET Implementation process (once Governet has resolved its development issues).

 Students demonstrate awareness of goals and purposes of courses and programs in which they are enrolled.